daztec2025/billigence-dataengineering-casestudy/docs/appendix/data-files-review.md

     "state-province": null
   }
   ```
-- **Notes:**
+- **Why This File Exists:**
-  - Primary data comes from live API call
+  - The Hipolabs API (`http://universities.hipolabs.com/search`) was not working reliably during development
-  - This file is used when API is unavailable (network issues, offline execution)
+  - To ensure consistent and reproducible results, the API response was dumped to this JSON file
-  - Contains full global university dataset (~10,000+ records)
+  - The analysis script uses this local file as the primary data source, with the API as an alternative
-  - File is regenerated each time the API is successfully called
+  - Contains the full global university dataset (~10,000+ records from 200+ countries)

 ### sample_universities.json (TEST DATA)